 On Dec.
-6, 1989, 14 women—12 engineering students, one nursing student and one employee—were singled out because of their gender and slain by a gunman at École Polytechnique de Montreal.
+6, 1989, 14 women—12 engineering students, a nursing student and an employee—were singled out because of their gender and slain by a gunman at École Polytechnique de Montreal.

-The killings sent shockwaves across the country and led to the establishment of Dec.
-6 as National Day of Remembrance and Action on Violence Against Women.
+The killings shocked the world and led to the establishment of Dec.
+6 as National Day of Remembrance and Action on Violence Against Women in Canada.

-There are two memorial sites on campus: a memorial stone garden situated just west of the south entrance to the Administration Building, and a ‘14 Not Forgotten’ memorial plaque in the common room of the Engineering Teaching and Learning Complex.
+In addition to the plaque, there are two other memorial sites on campus: a stone garden situated just west of the south entrance to the Administration Building; and at the university’s French-language faculty, Campus Saint-Jean, a statue memorializes the women.

 Geneviève Bergeron, 21, Civil Engineering Student